Gagankaira/Workers-Employement/README.md

 # Workers-Employement
 This is an web service application.
-Objective of project is to provide work for workers(daily labors) based on  the service provider and location they choose where to work.
+Objective of project is to provide work for workers(daily labors) based on  the service provider and location they choose where to work...